 Added simple test to ensure the instance of pfSense-upgrade is the instance started by hte upgrade GUI page, not some other process

-#1 Updated by Steve Beaver about 1 year ago
+#1 Updated by Steve Beaver over 2 years ago

 CHris Linstruth can reproduce the “fails once then succeeds” issue by simply installing 2.4.3 CE and attempting a GUI upgrade.
 More here: https://netgate.slack.com/files/U12B39VD4/FAP4XGASU/screen_shot_2018-05-15_at_12.04.27_am.png

-#2 Updated by Steve Beaver about 1 year ago
+#2 Updated by Steve Beaver over 2 years ago

 Based on the message that we can see on the GUI it seems that a ‘pfSense-upgrade -c’ call happened to check if there is a newer version available but GUI considered it was the real upgrade process that was running that output is from `pfSense-upgrade -c` for sure It was reported to happen in the past but I was never able to reproduce it.

 We need to isolate all places that call pfSense-upgrade -c (including a cronjob) and think about a way to make sure the real upgrade call is running.